 Code Meaning Description Possible Consequences Solution E1:13 Protection Against High Freshwater Outlet Temperature The system provides protection against excessively high freshwater outlet temperatures.
 If the freshwater outlet temperature exceeds the allowed limit, the system intervenes automatically to protect the equipment.
-High temperatures can damage the heat exchanger and other key components and reduce system efficiency.
-Excessively high freshwater outlet temperatures jeopardize the cooling system's efficiency and can damage connected components.
-Overheating in the heat exchanger may create undesirable temperature differences, leading to system malfunction.
-The system may display an error code and shut down to prevent more severe damage.
-First, check the cooling system for proper freshwater flow and ensure the heat exchanger is functioning correctly.
+High temperatures can damage the heat exchanger and other key components and reduce system efficiency. temperatures jeopardize the cooling system's efficiency and can damage connected components.
+Overheating in the heat exchanger may First, check the cooling system for proper freshwater flow and ensure the heat exchanger is functioning correctly.
 Blockages or faulty components may hinder adequate cooling.
 Inspect or replace the freshwater outlet temperature sensor if it is malfunctioning, as it could affect temperature monitoring and regulation.
 Ensure the coolant level and flow are appropriate, and check the heat exchanger and related components for any issues.
 Restart the system after necessary repairs to verify that the temperature protection mechanism is functioning correctly.
 E1:14 Protection Against Low Freshwater Outlet Temperature This feature protects the system from excessively low freshwater outlet temperatures.
 Extremely low temperatures can cause problems such as system freezing or reduced heat exchanger efficiency.
-If the outlet temperature drops below the permitted threshold, the system intervenes automatically to prevent equipment damage and operational disturbances.
-The water in the cooling system could freeze, causing damage to pipes, pumps, or heat exchangers.
-System efficiency may drop as low temperatures can interfere with the cooling cycle and proper heat dissipation.
-An error code will appear on the control panel, warning the operator of the issue, which may require urgent attention.
+If the outlet temperature drops below the permitted threshold, the system intervenes automatically to prevent equipment damage and operational disturbances. freeze, causing damage to pipes, pumps, or heat exchangers.
 Check the freshwater outlet temperature sensor for proper function and replace it if necessary.
 Investigate the coolant and freshwater circulation to ensure the appropriate temperature range is maintained.
 Ensure that the system regulates the cooling process adequately and prevents the freshwater temperature from falling below the critical threshold.
 After performing repairs, restart the system and verify that the temperature protection mechanism is working properly.